mdancho84/mdancho84.github.io/_posts/2020-02-21-tidy-discounted-cash-flow.md

 Rafael Nicolas Fermin Cota (Nico) founded and is the CEO at [162 Labs](https://162labs.com){:target="_blank"}.
 He is also a part-time faculty member at the National University of Singapore.

-Prior to founding 162 Labs, Nico co-founded and led the technology and research teams at OneSixtyTwo Capital (https://onesixtytwocapital.com){:target="_blank"}.
+Prior to founding 162 Labs, Nico co-founded and led the technology and research teams at [OneSixtyTwo Capital](https://onesixtytwocapital.com){:target="_blank"}.
 In this role, he was responsible for quantitative application development supporting various systematic trading strategies and the integration of trading/market data-driven technologies.